Kosalos/OSX_BareBonesRayMarching/README.md

 Here's an example..

 Was originally trying to make this the smallest/simplest app I could, but couldn't resist adding \
-more and more fractal equations. \
+more and more fractal equations.
+Finally stopped after 50 fractals.

 This is still a simple app; everything about it stays the same for all the fractals. \
 Just changes to the GUI to access the equation parameters, and the \
 Distance Estimation routine for the RayMarching algorithm in the shader.

-Includes equations for the following 3D fractals : \
+Includes equations for fifty 3D fractals : \
  MandelBulb , Apollonian , Apollonian2 , Jos Leys Kleinian  \
  MandelBox , Quaternion Julia , Monster , Kali Tower , Polyhedral Menger  \
  Gold , Spider , Knighty's Kleinian , EvilRyu's KIFS \